 Next week we go to Harriet’s at Wickham Skeith.
 In three weeks' time we are invited to Dorothy’s and she will have a selection of art materials looking for a home.
 See more on messages, click here.

 We might not have had so many coming out this rainy morning (14 or so), except for the fact that it was changeover day for our exhibition.
 Well done to all Committee Members who turned out early.

 So we started in the café enjoying our morning coffees, admiring the paintings - and viewing the wet scene outside through the windows.
 Goats arrived (or were they sheep?), then deer, a feisty swan … Les has the bruises for evidence … and distant cattle.
 As the rain eased, the more dedicated members (10) defied the weather and the wet benches to get some useful sketching done, which you can see below.

 This Wildlife Centre is a great place to visit, especially for artists and we were delighted that it faired up in the afternoon.

 See photos of our exhibition pictures on the Exhibition page: click here.

 Click on images to enlarge them.

-Next week we are meeting in Mellis.
+Next week we are at Angela’s in Occold.